vinceanalytics/vince/README.md

 to one of his album [Big Fish Theory](https://en.wikipedia.org/wiki/Big_Fish_Theory) .
 The song Big Fish inspired me to program again.

-The lirics that got me going.
+The lyrics that got me going.
 ```
 I was up late night ballin'
 Countin' up hundreds by the thousand